CloudBindle/bindle/README.md

     vim config/os.cfg

-At this point you will also want to create a new cluster by copy-pasting cluster1 block and modifying the configs or you can simply modify cluster1 configs and use that.
+At this point you will also want to create a new cluster by copy-pasting cluster1 block and modifying the configs for it or you can simply modify cluster1 configs and use that.
 Feel free to change the number of nodes (min 1, max recommended 11).
 Please note that if the number of nodes is 1, it means that there will be 1 master and 0 worker nodes.

+Please note for VirtualBox, you will need to use the old configuration technique:

+    cp templates/sample_configs/vagrant_cluster_launch.seqware.single.json.template vagrant_cluster_launch.json

+Next, you can fill in the required information and move on to the next step.

 If you use the template recommended above you will have a 1 node Hadoop cluster (with Mapred, HDFS, HBase, Oozie, Hue, etc installed) along with the SeqWare